Teenage depression – causes, symptoms and treatment

 • Feeling of hopelessness

-• Living irritable or annoyed mood
+• Living in an irritable or annoyed mood

 • Feeling of anger and frustration over trivial matters

-• Disenchantment from daily normal activities
+• Disenchantment with daily normal activities

 • Loss of interest in family and friends